 Like the models above, there is an additional charge when utilizing any on-site support or after-hours services.
 With this pricing model, you can expect to pay around $200-$230 per user per month.

-Although this might seem a little steep in terms of cost, think about all the time and effort you’re saving by having such valuable IT resources available—and ones that you don’t have to manage or monitor on your own.
+Although this might seem a little steep in terms of cost, think about all the time and effort you’re saving by having such valuable IT resources available—ones that you don’t have to manage or monitor yourself.

 4. Managed Network Services (MNS) “Full Service.”

-The last pricing model that most IT companies offer is a Managed Network Services (MNS) “Full Service'' contract.
+Most IT companies offer a Managed Network Services (MNS) “Full Service" contract as their last pricing model.
 An MNS IT Team means that AIS is your IT support and IT department—including your own AIS, Virtual Chief Information Officer (vCIO).

-A vCIO is responsible for the strategic insight on how technology drives your business forward.
-They bridge the technology and business sides of an organization and link the two together to meet the overall objectives and goals.
+A vCIO is responsible for strategic insight into how technology drives your business forward.
+They bridge the technology and business sides of an organization and link the two to meet the organization's overall objectives and goals.

 A vCIO: